xn-team/S.O.M.E/README.md

 And these four branch is S.O.M.E's all...

-## 2.About Story ...Maybe Is Stories
+## 2.About Story...Maybe Is Stories

 It's possible that all four branches are telling the same story.